uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/testing.md

 ### Test Scenarios

-In all test cases the report is sent to the regional Genomic Clinical Data Reporsitory (CDR).
+In all test cases the report is sent to the regional Genomic Clinical Data Repository (CDR).

 ### Round Robin Tests (NHS Trust - EPR -> LIMS -> NHS Trust - EPR and ICS)